ibrahim-jeem/my_python_codes/README.md

 # my_python_codes

-All the python codes are here
+All the python codes and projects will be here